davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 * Network disconnects
 * Slow networks
 * Lost network messages

-No matter how many of these things are going on, the algorithm must never violate any of the consensus properties (conflict resolution, coherence, no-decoherence) mentioned above; however, it’s acceptable for the algorithm to proceed slowly or even halt if the system is in bad shape and the fault rate is really high.
-At the limit, this is unavoidable anyway; if every server loses power, your code ain’t running, so good luck coding a workaround!
-To recap, it’s okay if the algorithm eventually stops working due to faults in the underlying system, as long as it never starts doing the wrong thing.
+* Network messages delivered multiple times

+These things are called **faults**; being able to work despite faults is called **Fault Tolerance**.
+A consensus algorithm that runs in the presence of faults must be fault tolerant, or it simply is not useful at all; in a large enough network, the odds of none of these things ever happening is astronomically low.

+What exactly does it mean for a consensus algorithm to be Fault Tolerant?
+At a basic level, Agreement and Validity are non-negotiable; no matter what bad things happen in the platform the algorithm runs on, we must never allow servers to disagree or decide something nobody asked for; an algorithm that *can* do that is useless.
+However, the relationship between Fault Tolerance and Termination is a little wishy-washy.
+Even though you're the star coder I know you are, you cannot write code that is guaranteed to make a decision despite a "fault" where the power is cut to every server simultaneously.
+If all the computers are off, they ain't running your code.
+But we can ask for guaranteed termination in spite of a "reasonable" number of faults, even if the exact number is negotiable.

-Throughout this book, when evaluating an algorithm’s fault tolerance capabilities, we always consider the absolute worst possible case.
-For example, if we want to claim an algorithm can tolerate one server crashing, then it must be true that *any* node can crash without halting the algorithm.
-If, for example, most servers were allowed to crash but there was one ‘special’ server that the algorithm cannot allow to crash, then we’d technically say the algorithm does not tolerate a single crash, because in the worst case, that special server could be the one crashed.
+By the way, throughout this book, when we evaluate an algorithm’s fault tolerance, we always consider the absolute worst possible case.
+For example, if we want to claim an algorithm can tolerate one server crash, then it must be true that *any* server can crash without halting the algorithm.
+If, for example, most servers were allowed to crash but there was one ‘special’ server that the algorithm cannot allow to crash, then we’d technically say the algorithm does not even tolerate a single crash, because in the worst case, that special server could be the one crashed.
 This might seem harsh, but keep in mind that even rare situations &mdash; like that one special server crashing &mdash; become common at high scale.

-### Recap
+> ### Consensus Properties: Recap

-As we move into the design phase of this book, keep these properties handy; we’ll be referring back to them a lot:

-> **Conflict Resolution**: When conflicting updates are proposed, the algorithm picks one and rejects the others
 >
-> **Coherence**: At the end of the algorithm, every server agrees which update was picked
+> **Agreement**: The algorithm only ever decides on one value
 >
-> **No-Decoherence**: The instant a decision is made, it is final.
-New information cannot change committed decisions.
+> **Validity**: The algorithm decides on a value some node proposed
 >
-> The three properties above are referred together as the **consensus properties**
+> **Termination**: The algorithm eventually decides on a value
 >
-> **Fault Tolerance**: The system degrades gracefully when there are faults in the underlying system.
-Faults do not ever cause the algorithm to violate a consensus property.
+> **Fault Tolerance**: The above are upheld even if the underlying platform faults
+>
+> * Agreement and Validity are upheld despite *any* number of faults
+> * Termination is upheld despite *some* number of faults

 <center>
   <a name="part2"></a>